Radix Sort Algorithm in Data Structure

 Sorting based on digits at tens place

 Step 1) Divide the integers by 10.
-248 divided by 10 gives us 24.
+For example, 248 divided by 10 gives 24.

-Step 2) Mod the output of step 1 by 10.
-24 mod 10 gives us 4.
+Step 2) Mod the output of Step 1 by 10.
+24 mod 10 gives 4.

-Step 3) Follow step 2 from the previous iteration.
+Step 3) Follow Step 2 from the previous iteration.

-After the second iteration, the list now looks like this
+After the second iteration, the list now looks like this:

 List after the second iteration

-You can see from the above-given figure that the list is still not sorted completely as it is not in ascending order yet.
+The list is still not sorted completely as it is not in ascending order yet.

 c) Third iteration

-Step 1) Divide the integers by 100… 415 divided by 100 gives us 4.
+Step 1) Divide the integers by 100.
+For example, 415 divided by 100 gives 4.

-Step 2) Mod the result from step 1 by 10.
-4 mod 10 gives us 4 again.
+Step 2) Mod the result from Step 1 by 10.
+4 mod 10 gives 4.

-Step 3) Follow step 3 from the previous iteration.
+Step 3) Follow Step 3 from the previous iteration.

 List after the third iteration